List of Black Clover episodes

-Black Clover is an anime television series adapted from the manga of the same title written and illustrated by Yūki Tabata.
-Produced by Pierrot and directed by Tatsuya Yoshihara, the series is placed in a world where magic is a common everyday part of people's lives, and is centered around one of the only known person to not be able to use magic, Asta.
+Black Clover is a Japanese anime television series based on the manga series Black Clover by Yūki Tabata.
+Produced by Studio Pierrot and directed by Tatsuya Yoshihara (Note: Episodes 1–152; Credited as chief director from episodes 153–170) and Ayataka Tanemura (Note: Episodes 153–current), the series is set in a world where magic is a common everyday part of people's lives, and is centered around one of the only known person to not be able to use magic, Asta.
 Asta as well as his friend, rival, and adoptive brother Yuno, aspire to become the wizard king however to most people it would seem that Asta had no chance of becoming wizard king while Yuno was famous in his village as a prodigy.
-The series aired from October 3, 2017 to March 30, 2021 on TV Tokyo in Japan.
-Kazuyuki Fudeyasu wrote the scripts, Itsuko Takeda designed the characters, and Minako Seki composed the music.
-The first season, which adapts the first eight volumes of the manga, was initially listed as running for 13 episodes, but was later expanded to 51 episodes.
-The first two seasons each consisted of 51 episodes.
-The series uses twenty six different pieces of theme music: thirteen opening themes and thirteen ending themes.
+The first season aired on TV Tokyo and its TXN affiliates from October 3, 2017, to March 30, 2021.
+Kazuyuki Fudeyasu (Note: Episodes 1–152) and Kanichi Katō (Note: Episodes 153–170) handled series composition, Itsuko Takeda designed the characters, and Minako Seki composed the music.
+The series uses twenty-six different pieces of theme music: thirteen opening themes and thirteen ending themes.

-An original video animation produced by Xebec and based on the manga was shown at the 2016 Jump Festa between November 27 and December 18, 2016.
+An original animation DVD based on the manga and produced by Xebec screened at Jump Festa '16 between November 27 and December 18, 2016.
 It was bundled with the 11th volume of the manga, which was released on May 2, 2017.
-A second original video animation was shown at the 2018 Jump Festa.
+A separate original video animation was shown at the 2018 Jump Festa.

 In 2017, both Crunchyroll and Funimation licensed the series for an English-language release in North America.
-Crunchyroll is simulcasting the series, while Funimation is producing an English dub as part of its Simuldub program as it airs.
-Their adaptation premiered on December 2, 2017, on Adult Swim's Toonami programming block.
+Crunchyroll simulcasted the series, while Funimation produced an English dub as part of its simuldub program as it aired.
+Their dubbed adaptation of the first season aired on Adult Swim's Toonami programming block from December 2, 2017, to October 10, 2021.
 The first DVD and Blu-ray compilation was released by Avex Pictures on February 23, 2018, with individual volumes being released monthly.
-In February 2021, it was announced that the final episode of Black Clover would air on March 30, 2021, followed up by an anime film announcement for the series which released on March 31, 2023.
+In February 2021, it was announced that the first season would end on March 30, 2021, which was then followed up by an anime film announcement.
+The film, titled Black Clover: Sword of the Wizard King, released on June 16, 2023.

-In July 2025, at Anime Expo, it was announced that the series will receive a second season, which will be also produced by Pierrot.
-(Note: Despite the first 170 episodes of the series being split into four seasons for its English home media release, the continuation of the series was announced in Japan and by Crunchyroll as a second season.)
+In July 2025 at Anime Expo, it was announced that the series would receive a second season, which will also be produced by Studio Pierrot and directed by Ayataka Tanemura.
+(Note: Despite the first 170 episodes of the series being split into four seasons for its English home media release, the continuation of the series was announced in Japan and by Crunchyroll as a second season.
+Since then, Crunchyroll has stopped referencing the original division of seasons and instead refers to them as parts of the first season.)
+It is set to premiere on October 3, 2026.